 5. The best product should match the best people

 “I think it is a mistake to hire huge numbers of people to get a complicated job done.
 Numbers will never compensate for talent in getting the right answer (two people who don’t know something are no better than one), will tend to slow down progress, and will make the task incredibly expensive.”- Elon Musk.
-If you want to make the very best products you have to hire very best people in their field.
+If you want to make the very best products you have to hire the very best people in their field.

 6. You don’t need to be an inventor, but can be an improviser

 Both PayPal and Tesla Motors are not the original ideas of Elon Musk.
 For Tesla, the whole concept credit goes to Nikola Tesla (1856-1943) who is best known for his contributions to the design of the modern alternating current electricity supply system.
 Tesla Motors was incorporated in July 2003 by Martin Eberhard and Marc Tarpenning.
 Both men played active roles in the company’s early development prior to Elon Musk’s involvement.
-Elon Musk joined the Tesla Board in 2004 and contributed much in product development categories, the result of which is before us.
+Elon Musk joined the Tesla Board in 2004 and contributed much to product development categories, the result of which is before us.

 7. Be confident whatever you do

 The journey of Tesla Motors was not a cakewalk at all.
 Though the Company won many awards for its design concepts, it was far behind from materializing its dreams.
 The Company was running out of money as new investors were not interested in the project and many more articles and blogs were published covering Tesla’s failure stories.
 In 2007, Musk was at stretch and was forced to cut his team 10%.
 Even some groups anticipated the end very near.
 But Elon Musk was determined and he was confident that his dream would materialize sooner or later.
-Tesla delivered its first 147 cars by January 2009, proving their credibility to the world.
+Tesla delivered its first 147 cars by January 2009, proving its credibility to the world.
 The Company saw profit for the first time since inception and its future looked promising.

 8. Commercial secrecy is not always fruitful